openintentsframework/oif-contracts/README.md

 #### ChainIds

 ChainIds should typically follow the "canonical" chain id: `block.chainid`.
-While the output chainId is defined by the localOracle, it is good practice to implement it as the remote chain's `block.chainid` or equivalent.
+While the output chainId is defined by the inputOracle, it is good practice to implement it as the remote chain's `block.chainid` or equivalent.

 ## Output Settler